malevitzch/froglang/README.md

 ctest
 ```
 # todo
+- Fix the iverson notation causing crashes, it has something to do with it not being cast to an i32 and rather being kept as i1 I'm pretty sure

 - Write functions that create a nice .o file name for a given string, change compiler functions so that they use that to generate object files

 - Make the run_output_tests.sh script more flexible, allowing for multi-file compilation